FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.2 and Inkscape 0.48/Module 3 Lab.md

 51. Zoom in close to Hawaii.
 Select then ungroup Hawaii multiple times until you see the selection boxes around the label and ellipse.
 52. Select and group the HI label and ellipse.
 53. Zoom to the IN (Indiana) label and select the label and ellipse.
-54. Click EditCopy from the menu bar.
+54. Click Edit->Copy from the menu bar.
 55. Zoom back to the HI label and select it.
-56. Click EditPaste SizePaste Size from the menu bar.
+56. Click Edit->Paste Size->Paste Size from the menu bar.
 Violà!
 The Hawaii label is now the same size as the Indiana label.
 Let’s discuss the downsides to doing this for a moment.
 First, we chose IN label because it was roughly the same shape and character width as HI, therefore, when it is scaled, the font size should be very close and the label should not be stretched unusually.
 Had we chosen CA, for instance, you would notice the stretching of the HI label.
 The previous (long) method is a safer choice, however, this method will work in a pinch, but please check for consistency between like items (labels in this case) when you use this method.
 57. Move the HI label to a reasonable location on Hawaii.
 Your map should look similar to the figure below at this point.

 ![Our_Map_with_Fixed_Labels](figures/Our_Map_with_Fixed_Labels.png "Our_Map_with_Fixed_Labels")